Using Logic Apps to interact with ChatGPT

 Testing our process

-So, after saving our Logic App, we will use the URI on present on the When a HTTP request is received trigger and use it in Postman to test our process – you are free to use any other tool.
+So, after saving our Logic App, we will use the URI present on the When a HTTP request is received trigger and use it in Postman to test our process – you are free to use any other tool.

 Let’s start with the basics and ask: Hello? to see what the expected response from ChatGPT: